 Post Anesthesia Care Unit

-As part of the new state-of-the-art, all digital Surgery Center opened in 2009, the hospital has added a bigger and brighter Post Anesthesia Care Unit (PACU).
+As part of the stat-of-the-art all digital Surgery Center, the hospital added a bigger and brighter Post Anesthesia Care Unit (PACU).